 Your Strong-Willed, Spirited Child

-1. Remember that strong-willed kids are experiential learners.
+1. Remember that strong-willed kids are highly sensitive.

 That means they have to see for themselves if the stove is hot.
 So unless you're worried about serious injury, it's more effective to let them learn through experience, instead of trying to control them.
 And you can expect your strong-willed child to test your limits repeatedly--that's how he learns.
 Once you know that, it's easier to stay calm, which avoids wear and tear on your relationship--and your nerves.

-Let her take charge of as many of her own activities as possible.
+Strong-willed kids can't bear feeling powerless, so autonomy is essential to them.
+Let your child take charge of as many of their own activities and decisions as they seem ready for.
 Don’t nag at her to brush her teeth; ask “What else do you need to do before we leave?”
 If she looks blank, tick off the short list: “Every morning we eat, brush teeth, use the toilet, and pack the backpack.
 I saw you pack your backpack, that's terrific!
 Now, what do you still need to do before we leave?”
 Kids who feel more independent and in charge of themselves will have less need to be oppositional.
 Not to mention, they take responsibility early.

 If you give orders, he will almost certainly bristle.
 If you offer a choice, he feels like the master of his own destiny.
 Of course, only offer choices you can live with and don’t let yourself get resentful by handing away your power.
 If going to the store is non-negotiable and he wants to keep playing, an appropriate choice is: